 This feature is obsolete.
 Although it may still work in some browsers, its use is discouraged since it could be removed at any time.
 Try to avoid using it.

-<strike>has been deprecated in HTML 4 and XHTML 1, and obsoleted in HTML5.
-If semantically appropriate, i.e., if it represents deleted content, use the
+Usage note: This element is deprecated in HTML 4 and XHTML 1, and obsoleted in HTML5.
+If semantically appropriate, i.e., if it represents deleted content, use

 This element implements the